GDPR: Everything You Need To Know

 What is the GDPR?

 GDPR in Shakespeare’s language means “General Data Protection Regulation”.
-The GDPR is today the reference text for the protection of personal data at the level of the European Union.
+The GDPR is today the reference text for protecting personal data at the level of the European Union.

 This set of rules replaces a previous text dating back to 1995, which had some drawbacks – notably because it left too much room for interpretation, was not very restrictive, and the European Union has since changed its face to 28 member countries.